This guide highlights foreign law sources available to Brooklyn Law School patrons. Developed by Victoria Szymczak and revised by Jean Davis.

 - Law Library of Congress, Global Legal Information Catalog - Describes subject-oriented sources that reprint laws and regulations of foreign countries.

-- Thomas Reynolds & Arturo Flores, Foreign Law Guide: Current Sources of Codes and Basic Legislation in Jurisdictions of the World - Online subscription source that provides a pull-down menu of 175+ foreign jurisdictions.
-Each entry describes the foreign legal system and key sources of laws, regulations and (often) cases.
+- Marci Hoffman, ed.
+Foreign Law Guide [beta version] - Online subscription source that provides information about laws in approx. 190 foreign jurisdictions.
+Each entry describes the foreign legal system and key sources of laws and regulations.
 Includes cites to English-language translations of primary legal materials and cites to some secondary sources.

 - Bloomberg Law > Under column Resources, click: Books & Treatises > All Getting the Deal Through Books & Treatises - Online subscription source that provides current subject overviews of nearly 30 countries' laws.
 These subject overviews focus on business, intellectual property and trade topics.
 (Countries covered vary by topic.)
 Topic "Dispute Resolution" outlines the court system and time limits for bringing selected civil claims in the countries covered by Getting the Deal Through.